HotPatcher: A open source UE resource hot patching tool

 LogMissionNotificationProxy: ==========================================

-Note: Some configuration property names have changed in this modification, SavePath and bStorageConfig, for already exported configurations; these two property names need to be modified.
+Note: Some configuration property names have changed in this update, specifically SavePath and bStorageConfig.
+If you have already exported configurations, you will need to modify these two configuration names.#### 2021.05.17 Update

-• Added the option for GScanCacheOptimize (enabled by default).
+• Added option for GScanCacheOptimize (enabled by default)

-• Added ToolTips for the Patch/Release/ShaderPatch buttons to indicate which necessary options are not configured.
+• Added ToolTips for Patch/Release/ShaderPatch buttons, displaying which necessary options have not been configured.

 Patch